All Episodes

 Welcome.

-And uh I think a good example, uh, you go back a couple months to the Duke Lacrosse story, and it kind of ties in with the story today with this uh John Mark Carr.
+And I think a good example, you go back a couple months to the Duke La Crosse story, and it kind of ties in with the story today with this John Mark Carr.

-Apparently, you know, when John Mark Carr's DNA doesn't match, is you know, he's immediately you know innocent, no problem.
+Apparently, you know, when John Mark Carr's DNA doesn't match, you know, he's immediately, you know, innocent, no problem.

-I think he had another agenda going, but if you remember their their DNA didn't exonerate them.
+And the Duke La Crosse, if you remember that prosecutor, I think he had another agenda going, but if you remember, their DNA didn't exonerate them.

-No, that's true, nor did the DNA of Carl Rove, Dick Cheney's scooter libby, exonerate them.
+Nor did the DNA of Karl Rove, Dick Cheney, Scooter Libby, exonerate them.

 Armitage's DNA is what matched, but they ignored that.